cb372/cats-retry/modules/docs/src/main/mdoc/docs/combinators.md

 ## `retryingOnSomeErrors`

-This is useful when you are working with a `MonadError[A, E]` but you only want to retry on some errors.
+This is useful when you are working with a `MonadError[M, E]` but you only want to retry on some errors.

 To use `retryingOnSomeErrors`, you need to pass in a predicate that decides whether a given error is worth retrying.